w3f/polkadot-spec/docs/chap-host-api.md

 ### B.2.7. `ext_storage_append` {#id-ext_storage_append}

-Append the SCALE encoded value to a SCALE encoded sequence ([Definition 192](id-cryptography-encoding#defn-scale-list)) at the given key.
+Append the SCALE encoded value to a SCALE encoded sequence ([Definition -def-num-ref-](id-cryptography-encoding#defn-scale-list)) at the given key.
 This function assumes that the existing storage item is either empty or a SCALE encoded sequence and that the value to append is also SCALE encoded and of the same type as the items in the existing sequence.

 To improve performance, this function is allowed to skip decoding the entire SCALE encoded sequence and instead can just append the new item to the end of the existing data and increment the length prefix ${\text{Enc}_{{\text{SC}}}^{{\text{Len}}}}$.